Strategies for building good mental health

-For more information see get in touch with your spiritual side.
+For information and a list of “Questions for Reflection” that can help you articulate your spirituality, consult “Get in touch with your spiritual side” from Action for Happiness.
 Here at Concordia, you can connect with the Multi-faith and Spirituality Centre.

 Get help when you need it

-There are many mental health related programs and services that can help you in times of need.
-To learn more about resources at Concordia and beyond, consult the mental health section of the Concordia website.
+There are many programs and services for mental health that can help you in times of need.
+To discover resources at Concordia and beyond, consult the mental health page of this website.